The MSc Global Politics at NCH London examines the dominant issues of global politics and investigates the emerging theme of global citizenship.

-The MSc Global Politics programme at NCH enables students to develop structured and applied knowledge of the vibrant field of global politics and the evolving concept of global citizenship.
-Students will explore in-depth the development of global democracy and the notion of transnational justice and will benefit from training in research methods and framework models.
+The MSc Global Politics at NCH enables students to develop structured and applied knowledge of the vibrant field of global politics and the evolving concept of global citizenship.
+Students will explore in-depth the development of global democracy and the notion of transnational justice while benefiting from training in research methods and framework models.
 Read more

-The programme is suited to students from a variety of backgrounds, including recent graduates of humanities disciplines and career professionals with sufficient prior qualifications.
+The programme is suited to students from a variety of backgrounds, including recent graduates of a range of humanities disciplines as well as career professionals with sufficient prior qualifications.
 This interdisciplinary degree offers a good balance between political theory and political science.

 In addition to the postgraduate courses, students of the MSc Global Politics are encouraged to audit the following two undergraduate courses Old Powers, New Powers, Colonialism, Imperialism & the Modern State and International Organisations.

-The MSc Global Politics will be delivered predominantly through seminars, of between three and fifteen people, and individual tutorials.
+The MSc Global Politics will be delivered predominantly through seminars, of between three and ten people, and individual tutorials.